 In the article, "The Gift that Keeps on Giving," Rob Ratton provides insight for management and company leadership on how a supervisee might interpret a gift around Valentine's Day.
 He provides a few tips.

 In the article "The Purge.
 The Gig Economy Is Here To Stay.
 Here's How To Manage" which was featured in Best Lawyers Global Business Edition, Rich Meneghello and Anne Milligan provide insight on how to manage the gig economy while waiting for the laws to catch up.

 Rob Ratton's article "Let ex-employees eat cake: the power of civility to deter litigation" was featured in the Memphis Business Journal.

-In the article, "Eight Reasons Why It's Time to Update Your Employee Policies," featured in Colorado Biz, attorney Sue Schaecher discusses the changes in employment law over the years leading the need for updating personnel policies.
+In the article, "Eight Reasons Why It's Time to Update Your Employee Policies," featured in Colorado Biz, Sue Schaecher discusses the changes in employment law over the years leading the need for updating personnel policies.

-In the article, "Protect Your Sales Force: Non-Competes Are on the Rise," featured in Medical Product Outsourcing, attorneys Kevin Burns and Michael R. Greco discuss factors to consider before they ask sales people to sign a non-compete agreement as well as best practices for utilizing restrictive covenants.
+In the article, "Protect Your Sales Force: Non-Competes Are on the Rise," featured in Medical Product Outsourcing, Kevin Burns and Michael R. Greco discuss factors to consider before they ask sales people to sign a non-compete agreement as well as best practices for utilizing restrictive covenants.

 In Matt Simpson's article, "Did the New Cause of Action for Job Applicants Under The ADA Get Axed?" featured in Corporate Counselor, Matt discusses Villarreal v.
 R.J.
 Reynolds Tobacco Co., 839 F.3d 958 (11th Cir.
 2016).